gskpsrikar/distributed-systems-project-2/README.md

 # Distributed Systems Project-2: Roucairol and Carvalho's Distributed Mutual Exclusion Protocol
+This project implements a distributed system consisting of n nodes, numbered 0 to n − 1, arranged in an arbitrary topology.
+The topology and information about other parameters are provided in a configuration file.

 The nodes are setup on the UTD's Computer Science Department cluster.